|

 the inherent risk (a 10-15% incidence of malfunction of the continent

 valve mechanism, requiring additional surgery).
+The low pressure within

 the pouch and the high pressure within the nipples prevent reflux and